 - How close components are situated together.

-Keep in mind, as critical performance components–such as the processors, RAM, and graphics card–increase their power consumption and speed, they must be maintained within a given temperature range to prevent malfunctioning, overheating, or damage.
+Keep in mind, that as critical performance components–such as the processors, RAM, and graphics card–increase their power consumption and speed, they must be maintained within a given temperature range to prevent malfunctioning, overheating, or damage.

 Therefore, the cooling system on your PC must be optimal.